-If any of the side effects or symptoms described above appear after you are given Gel-One®, or if you have any other problems, you should call your doctor.
+If any of the side effects or symptoms described above appear after you are given Gel- One[®], or if you have any other problems, you should call your doctor.

-What did the clinical study show?
+What did the clinical studies show?

-The study was conducted in the United States.
-A total of 377 patients received treatments, 249 patients were injected with Gel-One® and 128 patients were injected with saline control.
-Patients were asked to rate their pain during 5 conditions of activity or rest: how much pain during walking on a flat surface: during going up or down stairs: at night in bed; during sitting or lying down; and during standing.
-Patients rated their pain from 0 to 100 (bad pain) by marking on a 100 mm line.
+The studies of Gel-One[®] were conducted in the United States.
+In the first study, a total of 377 patients received treatments, 249 patients were injected with Gel-One[®] and 128 patients were injected with saline control.
+Patients were asked to rate their pain during 5 conditions of activity or rest: how much pain during walking on a flat surface, during going up or down stairs, at night in bed, during sitting or lying down, and during standing.
+Patients rated their pain from 0 to 100 (where 0 is "no pain" and 100 is "worst possible pain") by marking on a 100-mm line.
 Pain was evaluated in this manner at 1, 3, 6, 9, and 13 weeks after injection.
-The pain scores were used to compare the effectiveness of Gel-One® injection to saline control injection.
-Patients receiving Gel-One® experienced more improvement in knee pain over 13 weeks than patients who received saline control injections.
-The pain score was reduced by an average of 39.3% and average pain score reduction of 27.8 mm (on the 100mm pain scale) from the baseline score in patients receiving Gel-One®, whereas the pain score was reduced by an average of 33.2% with an average pain score reduction of 22.6 mm in patients receiving saline as a control.
+The pain scores were used to compare the effectiveness of Gel- One[®] injection to saline control injection.
+Patients receiving Gel-One[®] experienced more improvement in knee pain over 13 weeks than patients who received saline control injections.
+The pain score was reduced by an average of 39.3% and average pain score reduction of 27.8 mm (on the 100-mm pain score was reduced by an average of 33.2% with an average pain score reduction of 22.6 mm in patients receiving saline as a control.